Meet our Senior Leadership Team

 Having grown up on the beaches of central New Jersey, Brian spends his summers with his feet in the sand and a fishing rod in his hands.

-Kurtis Trottier is currently entering his 8th year at UAS and 11th year in Dubai.
+Kurtis Trottier is currently entering his ninth year at UAS and twelfth year in Dubai.

 He comes from Niagara Falls, Ontario, Canada and has previously served as an English teacher in the High School as well as an Athletic Directors at UAS.
 Previous to that, Kurtis spent 3 years teaching English at another international school in Dubai as well as a couple of years teaching English as a second language in Korea.